Fowlart/art_fabric_event_stream/readme.md

 and a full list of messages.
 Use the Delta format `merge into` capabilities for each batch stream function.
 Check and optimize.

-3. [x] Use DTOs to encapsulate message structure
+3. [x] Adapt telegram messages for the Fabric Eventstream consumption